 6.3.2.2.4 Mapping of the MBMS uplink MPRACH

 The mapping of the MPRACH is defined in table 6 of clause 7, where the possible blocks are indicated.
 The MPRACH is dynamically allocated in groups of four MPRACH blocks By (y=4x+i, i=0 ,.., 3) corresponding to one PDCH block Bx (x=0,...,11), indicated by a value of the USF, in the same way as defined for PDTCH/U (see subclause 6.3.2.2.1).
 The value of the USF is signalled in the MBMS notification message (see 3GPP TS 44.060).

+6.3.2.2.5 Mapping of the uplink EC-CCCH, i.e. EC-RACH

+The mapping of the EC-RACH is defined in table 6a of clause 7, where the possible blocks are indicated for each uplink Coverage Class.
+Furthermore, two different EC-RACH mappings exist.
+The mapping to be used is signalled on cell level in EC-SI, see 3GPP TS 44.018.
+The EC-RACH is either mapped onto a single TS, or over 2 consecutive TS for CC2, CC3 and CC4.
+CC1 EC-RACH is always mapped onto 1 TS.

+The EC-RACH is fixed allocated in the full 51-multiframe.
+The EC-RACH blocks constitute different number of EC-RACH bursts depending on the uplink Coverage Class used, see table 6a.
+One, four, sixteen or fourty-eight bursts are used for CC1, CC2, CC3 and CC4 EC-RACH blocks respectively.
+In case of CC4, the bursts are mapped over two 51-multiframes, and for other Coverage Classes each block is contained in a single 51-multiframe.

 6.3.2.3 Mapping of the downlink channels

-6.3.2.3.1 Mapping of the (PDTCH/D) and PACCH/D
+6.3.2.3.1 Mapping of the ((EC-)PDTCH/D) and (EC-)PACCH/D

-The PDCH(s) in BTTI configuration or the PDCH-pair(s) in RTTI configuration where the MS may expect occurrence of its PDTCH/D(s) for a mobile terminated transfer or its PACCH/D, for both mobile originated and mobile terminated transfer, are indicated in resource assignment messages (see 3GPP TS 44.060).
-PDTCH/D and PACCH/D can be mapped dynamically on all blocks except those used for PBCCH (see subclause 6.3.2.3.3).
-The logical channel type shall be indicated in the block header.
-The mobile owner of the PDTCH/D or PACCH/D shall be indicated by the TFI (Temporary Flow Identity) (see 3GPP TS 44.060).
+The PDCH(s) in BTTI configuration or the PDCH-pair(s) in RTTI configuration where the MS may expect occurrence of its (EC-)PDTCH/D(s) for a mobile terminated transfer or its (EC-)PACCH/D, for both mobile originated and mobile terminated transfer, are indicated in resource assignment messages (see 3GPP TS 44.060).
+(EC-)PDTCH/D and (EC-)PACCH/D can be mapped dynamically on all blocks except those used for PBCCH (see subclause 6.3.2.3.3).
+The logical channel type shall be indicated in the block header for GPRS, it shall be indicated by Stealing Flags for EGPRS and EGPRS2, and it shall be detected by the MS in case of EC-EGPRS operation.
+The mobile owner of the (EC-)PDTCH/D or (EC-)PACCH/D shall be indicated by the TFI (Temporary Flow Identity) (see 3GPP TS 44.060).

 If PDTCH/D is mapped on blocks, which may be used for PCCCH and where paging may appear, the network shall only use coding schemes CS-1 to CS-4.